-- Pro: No longer to manage multiple versions of your content for your desktop and mobile site, one set is all required.
+- Pro: You no longer have to manage multiple versions of your content for your desktop and mobile site, one set is all required.

 - Pro: As you don’t need to build and develop multiple websites, you will save time and money.
 Please take note that this only applies if you are starting from scratch.

-- Pro: Redirecting user to mobile version and desktop version will not be required.
-It can be a bit difficult and also requires an expertise help in software configuration.
+- Pro: Redirecting users to the mobile version and desktop version will not be required.
+It can be a bit difficult and also requires expertise help in software configuration.

 Common responsive design concepts

-The user’s visible area of a webpage is names as Mobile viewport and it will vary from screen to screen.
-Mobile viewport of an iPhone 5 will be less generous in comparison to iPhone X mobile viewport.
+The user’s visible area of a webpage is named a Mobile viewport and it will vary from screen to screen.
+The mobile viewport of an iPhone 5 will be less generous in comparison to iPhone X mobile viewport.
 As iPhone X is bigger in size.

-The viewport is important because it is used between the HTML & CSS to render the website to a right size, using a <meta> tag:
+The viewport is important because it is used between the HTML & CSS to render the website to the right size, using a <meta> tag:

 <meta name=”viewport” content=”width=device-width, initial-scale=1.0″>